DougHennig/SFMail/README.md

 To deploy SFMail with your application, add SFMail.prg and wwDotNetBridge.prg to your project and include the following files with the files distributed with your application:

-* BouncyCastle.Crypto.dll

-* CLRHost.dll
+* ClrHost.dll

-* MailKit.dll
+* MailKitLite.dll

-* MIMEKit.dll
+* MimeKitLite.dll

 * SMTPLibrary2.dll

+* System.Buffers.dll

+* System.Formats.Asn1.dll

+* System.Memory.dll

+* System.Numerics.Vectors.dll

+* System.Runtime.CompilerServices.Unsafe.dll

+* System.Threading.Tasks.Extensions.dll

+* System.ValueTuple.dll

 * VFPExMAPI.fll (only needed if you use MAPI)